 - 1. Providing professional advice and guidance materials regarding the Local Agreed Syllabus and other RE issues (target setting, festivals, collective worship, withdrawing pupils from RE or collective worship). - 2.
 Working with school leaders to identify ways of improving the quality of teaching and learning in RE. - 3.
 Identifying good practice in RE and encouraging school partnership to support one another in developing RE. - 4.
 Facilitating RE network meetings (1 per term) to develop leadership of RE in schools.
 The network facilitated access and reflection on research-based practices, enabling RE leaders to become more proficient practitioners by appropriating research evidence into practice.
-The primary network meetings were led by LA RE adviser (Mirela Temo) and the secondary network were facilitated and led by a nominated RE teacher from one of the local schools.
 Feedback from both primary and secondary networks was very positive. - 5.
-Liaising with various organisations (such as RE Today or NATRE) to broker professional learning opportunities for RE teachers and RE leaders.
-RE Today delivered three sessions which were well attended and rated highly. - 6.
-Resources were made available to schools via RE curriculum | Ealing Grid for Learning (egfl.org.uk) , emails and newsletters were shared with schools on regular bases.
+Liaising with various organisations (such as RE Today or NATRE) to broker professional learning opportunities for RE teachers and RE leaders. - 6.
+Resources were made available to schools via RE curriculum | Ealing Grid for Learning (egfl.org.uk), emails were shared with schools on a regular bases.
 Schools were also signposted to resources and relevant websites to support the delivery of RE.
 Often schools share resources with other schools, something that is encouraged in the Network meetings. - 7.
 Ofsted reports are monitored, and the details are used to provide a better picture of the RE observed.
 Schools that were inspected by Ofsted commented that inspectors looked at RE lessons and some reports highlighted good practice.

-RE SACRE Teacher Network and CPD Opportunities 2022-2023
+RE SACRE Teacher Network and CPD Opportunities 2023-2024